ShadowXPA/Flappy-Bappy/README.md

 ### Linux, macOS, iOS

 For Linux, macOS, and iOS, you will have to build it yourself.
-Assuming you already have Unity, simple clone the repository, open it with Unity and build the game.
+Assuming you already have Unity, simply clone the repository, open it with Unity and build the game.